 2.00 RESOURCE IMPLICATIONS 2.01 Flintshire County Council is committed to sustainability in its own operations as well as across the county more widely through climate change and carbon reduction.
-Revenue: The portfolio is currently carrying a pressure of £23k over and above the £89k revenue budget available for maintaining the existing public conveniences and any additional provision will need to take into account the impact on future revenue budgets for the ongoing cleaning, maintenance and repairs.
+Revenue: The portfolio currently has £89k revenue budget available for maintaining the existing public conveniences and any additional provision will need to take into account the impact on future revenue budgets for the ongoing cleaning, maintenance and repairs.
 The current national and local financial position is under increasing pressure and there is little prospect of the portfolio being able to allocate any substantial increase in revenue funding to this non-statutory service provision; consequently, the ongoing impacts of budget reductions will continue to impose a downward pressure on revenue budgets.
 When planning the future provision of local toilets, we have to consider the current financial constraints on the service area as well as ongoing future budget reductions.
 Cleaning and maintenance operations and standards will need to be reviewed on a periodic basis to ensure the most efficient and effective provision within allocated resources.
-Capital: There may be implications for the approved capital programme for 2023-2024 and future financial years.
-The existing toilet facilities are in old structures or standalone facilities, which can make them difficult to maintain and they are in need of significant capital investment, which is limited.
+Capital: There may be implications for the approved capital programme for 2024-2025 and future financial years.
+The existing toilet facilities are in old structures or standalone facilities, which can make them difficult to maintain and they are in need of significant capital investment to upgrade or improve them, which is limited.
 Additionally, the Public Health (Wales) Act 2017 as published by Welsh Government has no funding opportunities for LAs to utilise or additional provisions attached to it.
 Unfortunately, public toilets can also become a magnet for anti-social behaviour such as drug taking and vandalism, which can impact the provision and cause significant damage.
 Any capital or revenue commitment will need to be supported through a business case approach, taking account of full costs and possible income sources.
-Human Resources: there are no implications for additional capacity or for any change to current workforce structures or roles at the present time.
+Human Resources: considerations will need be required with regards to the current cleansing contractor and the possibilities of the TUPE regulations and the potential opportunities for the cleansing operations to be incorporated with NEWydd.

-3.00 IMPACT ASSESSMENT AND RISK MANAGEMENT 3.01 A full integrated impact assessment will be required as part of the review of the local toilet strategy.
-An impact assessment is not provided with this report as this report provides an overview of the legislative requirements and sets out the purpose and timescales for the forthcoming review.
+.00 IMPACT ASSESSMENT AND RISK MANAGEMENT .01 A full integrated impact assessment will be required as part of the review of the local toilet strategy.
 This strategy and the outcome of the review is expected to have a positive differential impact on all protected characteristics.
 Toilets for public use matter to everybody outside the home environment, whatever the reason, and they remain a sensitive and high-profile concern.
 Toilets are, however, even more important to certain groups within society, including older people, people with disabilities, people with particular needs (including certain medical problems), women, children and young people and their families.
 These groups can be disproportionately affected by poor provision of toilets; for example, poor provision is understood to have particular negative impacts on older people, as some may be less likely to leave their homes without having confidence that adequate facilities will be available to them.
 This can contribute to increased social isolation and inactivity, as well as affecting people's ability to maintain independence and dignity in later life.
 When considering toilet provision in Flintshire, we also need to consider local people and visitors alike.

-The strategy is aimed to increase the identifiable / publically available toilet facilities across the city; meaning, a reduction in individuals needing to travel extensive distances to public conveniences and identify accessible and age permissible / suitable facilities.

-Ways of Working (Sustainable Development) Principles Impact
+The strategy is aimed to increase the identifiable / publicly available toilet facilities across the city; meaning, a reduction in individuals needing to travel extensive distances to public conveniences and identify accessible and age permissible / suitable facilities.
+Ways of Working (Sustainable Development) Principles Impact Long-term Positive - The strategy aims to mitigate potential impacts by making toilets in more facilities identifiable and available for public use, and to work with the